-Ensure Your Wishes are Followed Even if You are Unable to Make Decisions for Yourself with Help from Advance Directive Attorneys at Elder Law Lexington in Lexington, KY
+Ensure Your Wishes are Followed Even if You are Unable to Make Decisions for Yourself with Help from Advance Directive Attorneys at Elder Law Lawyers in Lexington, KY

 You have the right to choose who will make health care decisions and manage your financial affairs should you become incapacitated.